 Restricted courses indicate specific course offerings that are limited offerings due to location restrictions.
-These courses will be indicated with two asterisks ().
-Completion of a degree and/or certificate as listed on pages 105-281 is not impacted by restricted courses as the requirements do not include such courses.
+These courses will be indicated with two asterisks (\\).
+Completion of a degree and/or certificate as listed on Degree and Certificate Programs is not impacted by restricted courses as the requirements do not include such courses.